 A study of vocal and choral techniques for non-vocal majors only.
 Spring, even years.
+Prerequisite: None.
+One semester hour

 MUSIC 2167.
 WOODWIND TECHNIQUES.
 (MUSI 2166)

 Group instruction with emphasis placed on correct tone production, technique and care of woodwind instruments with attention devoted to the embouchure and fingering problems of each instrument.
 Spring, odd years.